-- Third, it can also reduce the risk of diseases like cancer and heart disease.
+- Third, it can also reduce the risk of cancer and heart disease.

-If you are interested in trying periodic fasting, keep a few things in mind.
-First, it is vital to make sure that you eat a healthy diet during the non-fasting days.
+If you want to try periodic fasting, keep a few things in mind.
+First, ensuring you eat a healthy diet during the non-fasting days is vital.
 Second, start slowly and gradually work your way up to the two fasting days.
-Finally, it is crucial to listen to your body to stop feeling sick or uncomfortable.
+Finally, listening to your body to stop feeling sick or uncomfortable is crucial.

 Periodic fasting is a great way to improve your health and lose weight.
-If you are interested in trying it, talk to your doctor to ensure it is right for you.
+If you want to try it, talk to your doctor to ensure it is right for you.

 Daily time restricted-feeding works by controlling your overall calorie intake.
-By eating all of your food within a specific timeframe, you are less likely to overindulge or snack throughout the day.
+Eating all of your food within a specific timeframe makes you less likely to overindulge or snack throughout the day.
 In addition, eating within a set timeframe can help regulate your blood sugar levels and insulin response.
 This can be beneficial for weight loss and overall health.

 There are several benefits to daily time restricted-feeding.

 - First, it can help you lose weight by controlling your calorie intake.